surabhit-08/MEGA-Workshop-series/W1/Workshop 1 Part 1.md

 Here are some excellent examples of academic websites built using GitHub Pages in the field of Mechanical Engineering and related disciplines:

-- [Prof. Steve Brunton's Personal Website](https://www.eigensteve.com/): A fantastic example of a personal academic website, Steve Brunton is a well-known researcher in data-driven modeling, control, and optimization in fluid mechanics, control theory, and other areas of mechanical engineering.
+- [Prof. Steve Brunton](https://eigensteve.github.io/): A highly popular academic website from Prof. Steve Brunton, focusing on data-driven modeling, control, and optimization in fluid mechanics and other areas related to mechanical engineering.

-- [Prof. Katherine A. Dunn's Website](https://kate.a.dunn.github.io/): A mechanical engineer and researcher, this website showcases her research on the mechanics of biological systems and mechanical behavior of soft tissues.

-- [Mechanical Engineering Graduate Studies at Johns Hopkins](https://megrad.jhu.edu/): This website offers information on the graduate program in Mechanical Engineering at Johns Hopkins University and is a great example of using GitHub Pages for academic purposes.

-- [Quantitative Fluid Mechanics](https://qfl.dam.brown.edu/): A research group at Brown University focusing on fluid mechanics.
-The website includes project details, publications, and resources, all hosted using GitHub Pages.

-- [ASCL (Aerospace Structures and Computational Mechanics Lab)](https://ascl.illinois.edu/): This website for the Aerospace Structures and Computational Mechanics Lab at the University of Illinois is a good example of showcasing research, publications, and projects.
+- [Dr. Daniel W. M. Olson](https://dwolson.github.io/): This website is dedicated to Dr. Olson's research on soft robotics and bioinspired materials, showcasing his academic work, publications, and ongoing research projects.

+- [MDO Lab - Johns Hopkins University](https://jhu-mdo.github.io/): This site hosts content related to the Multi-Disciplinary Optimization Lab at Johns Hopkins University, showcasing their research in structural optimization and other mechanical engineering topics.

+- [UC Berkeley Biomimetic Millisystems Lab](https://biomimetics.github.io/): A website dedicated to the lab’s work on bio-inspired robotics, dynamics, and control, featuring academic papers, research projects, and lab resources.

 ---